 • Supervisory Division

 The statistics unit is responsible for data collection and processing for decision-making.
-The planning and budget unit is responsible for planning education in the district as well as for budgeting for the educational needs of the district.
+The planning and budget unit is responsible for planning education in the Municipality as well as for budgeting for the educational needs of the Municipality.
 An important unit in the office is the supervisory division, which periodically undertakes supervision and monitoring of schools, teachers and performance of pupils and the educational system in general.
 Under the management for efficiency, certain structures have been established to ensure effective implementation of the educational policy.
 These are

 • The District Oversight Committees Education (DEOC)